-This policy sets out how the University of Chichester supports its employees who are volunteer Reservists ('Reservists') in the British Armed Forces community and outlines the support provided for the appointment of veterans or ex-British Armed Forces personnel into University roles.
+This policy sets out how the University of Chichester supports its employees who are volunteer Reservists in the British Armed Forces community and outlines the support provided for the appointment of British Armed Forces veterans into University roles.

 The University recognises the vital role that the Armed Forces play and the valuable contribution that Reservists and veterans make to the national interest.
 Reservists and veterans bring a variety of transferable skills and qualities to the University such as leadership, team working, communication and organisational ability, developed during military careers.